 If it takes too long, officials will “abort” the line-up, at which time everyone backs off the rope, walks in circles a bit, and the process starts over.
 Every trial had at least one abort, with most having three or four.

-Needless to say, the final jockey has quite a bit of “power” here and there is often a bit of “game playing” just with starting the race!
+Needless to say, the final jockey has quite a bit of “power” here and there is often a bit of “game-playing” just with starting the race!
 Typically, the first six or seven horse enter the ropes as their number is called fairly quickly.
-The eight and ninth jockeys will usually take a little longer, though not usually too long.
-The last jockey, however…that can take quite a while (several minutes, if not more).
+The eighth and ninth jockeys will usually take a little longer, though not usually too long.
+The last jockey, however, can take quite a while (several minutes, if not more).